-Often people use Fennel seeds and Aniseed interchangeably without even realising as they are so similar to look and taste.
-This complete guide explains in detail what are fennel seeds and aniseed.
+Is it aniseed or fennel seeds?
+Not sure, let us fix that.
+Often people use both these spices interchangeably without even realising as they are so similar to look and taste.
+This complete guide explains in detail what are fennel seeds and aniseed their uses in cooking.

-For your convenience and ease of understanding, I have classified fennels seeds and anise into one category as they are very similar with hardly any difference in appearance and taste.
+For your convenience and ease of understanding, I have classified both the liquorice tasting spices into one category as they are very similar in appearance and taste.

 People who frequent Indian restaurants may be familiar with these tiny green seeds served at the end of a meal mostly accompanied by sugar or sugar-coated fennel seeds or aniseed.